-The actual-versus-target approach was utilised by Reichmann (1978) to measure the impact of fund-supported programmes for eighteen countries during 1973-75.
+The actual-versus-target approach was utilised by Reichmann (1978) to measure the impact of fund-supported programmes for 18 countries during 1973-75.
 He found that, in most cases, the fund-supported programme was effective, as balance of payments, inflation and growth targets were either met or surpassed.
-For instance, he found that approximately two-thirds of the programmes met or exceeded their balance of payments targets, while the targets for inflation were met in over fifty percent of the programmes.
-Additionally, the target for the rate of growth was met in sixty-two percent of the programmes.
+For instance, he found that approximately two-thirds of the programmes met or exceeded their balance of payments targets, while the targets for inflation were met in over 50 per cent of the programmes.
+Additionally, the target for the rate of growth was met in 62 per cent of the programmes.

-Beveridge and Kelly (1980) also used the actual-versus target approach to survey the fiscal content of one hundred and five programmes during 1967-78, focusing on three intermediate targets: (1) domestic credit expansion, (2) government revenues and expenditures and (3) deficit financing.
-They found that programmes did not meet their government and revenue expenditures, with forty percent of the programmes falling short of their revenue target and sixty percent surpassing their expenditure targets during the review period.
-As a result, only about fifty percent of the programmes met their overall fiscal targets.
-Beveridge and Kelly also found that governments were more successful in meeting their domestic non-bank financing targets (met in approximately seventy percent of the programmes) than their foreign financing targets (exceeded in over sixty percent of the programmes).
+Beveridge and Kelly (1980) also used the actual-versus target approach to survey the fiscal content of 105 programmes during 1967-78, focusing on three intermediate targets: (1) domestic credit expansion, (2) government revenues and expenditures and (3) deficit financing.
+They found that programmes did not meet their government and revenue expenditures, with 40 per cent of the programmes falling short of their revenue target and 60 per cent surpassing their expenditure targets during the review period.
+As a result, only about 50 per cent of the programmes met their overall fiscal targets.
+Beveridge and Kelly also found that governments were more successful in meeting their domestic non-bank financing targets (met in approximately 70 per cent of the programmes) than their foreign financing targets (exceeded in over 60 per-cent of the programmes).

 Similarly, Zulu and Nsouli (1985) employed this approach in their study of programmes in African countries during 1980-81.
-Zulu and Nsouli found that thirty-eight percent of programmes met their current account targets, while an estimated forty-eight percent met their inflation targets.
-However, less than twenty percent achieved their growth targets.

-Again, this approach suffers the same weakness of the previous two approaches, as it attributes all changes in economic performance to the programme.
-In addition, this approach does not measure whether the actual changes would have been more or less that what would have occurred in the absence of the programme.
+Zulu and Nsouli found that 38 per cent of programmes met their current account targets, while an estimated 48 per cent met their inflation targets.
+However, less than 20 per cent achieved their growth targets.
+Again, this approach suffers the same weakness as the previous two approaches, as it attributes all changes in economic performance to the programme.
+In addition, this approach does not measure whether the actual changes would have been more or less than that which would have occurred in the absence of the programme.